idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_08.md

 - The `van_genuchten` capillarity parameters.
 These are documented in [Capillary pressure](porous_flow/capillary_pressure.md)

-Because mass-lumping is used, compared with [Page 01](porous_flow/tutorial_01.md), the porosity must be evaluated at the nodes instead of the quadpoints:

-!listing modules/porous_flow/examples/tutorial/08.i start=[./porosity_nodal] end=[./permeability_aquifer]

 The [`PorousFlowConstantBiotModulus`](PorousFlowConstantBiotModulus.md) is not needed here (it's only needed by `PorousFlowBasicTHM`).
 Because of the multiplication of the fluid mass-balance equation by density, an appropriate `nl_abs_tol` is $10^{-7}$ in contrast to the $10^{-10}$ calculated on [Page 02](porous_flow/tutorial_02.md):

 !listing modules/porous_flow/examples/tutorial/08.i start=[Executioner] end=[Outputs]